 Powering the LED

-To show the potential of the cylindrical MFCs to power real world applications, the working MFCs were used to successfully operate a red LED, at a constant voltage of ~1.7V.
+To show the potential of the cylindrical MFCs to power real world applications, the working MFCs were used to successfully operate a red LED directly, at a constant voltage of ~1.7V.
 The LED was shown to be operated continuously as long as the substrate (0.1M sodium acetate) was fed to the MFCs.
-This substrate has been used once and has not been replenished until the end of the test as shown in figure 7.
+This substrate was fed at the beginning of the week and was not replenished until the end of the test as shown in figure 8.
 During the anolyte exchange for feeding, the LED would stop working for a short period of time, until the MFC performance recovered to the previous levels, at which point the LED would turn ON once again.

-Figure 7.
+Figure 8.
 Voltage of the LED and current generated from the 3 working MFCs connected in series, and directly powering the single LED.